 Arrhythmias.
 Enlargement and thickening of the walls in the heart, along with low oxygen levels, may cause an irregular heart rhythm (arrhythmia).

 Some types of arrhythmias can cause blood to pool in your heart's chambers, where it can clot.
-If the clot travels out of your heart and blocks an artery, you can have a heart attack or stroke.
+If the clot travels out of your heart and blocks an artery, you can have a stroke, heart attack or clot in the lungs (pulmonary embolism).

 Sudden cardiac arrest.
 If you develop an arrhythmia as a complication of Eisenmenger syndrome, it's possible the arrhythmia could suddenly stop your heartbeat.

 - Heart failure.
-The increased pressure in your heart can cause your heart muscles to weaken, decreasing its pumping effectiveness.
+The increased pressure in your heart can cause your heart muscles to weaken, decreasing your heart's pumping effectiveness.
 Eventually, this can lead to heart failure.

 - Coughing up blood (hemoptysis).
 Increased pressure in the lungs and problems with your blood caused by Eisenmenger syndrome can cause life-threatening bleeding into your lungs and airways, causing you to cough up blood and further lowering your blood oxygen level.
 Bleeding can also occur in other parts of the body.

 Stroke.
-Stoke can occur when a blood clot travels from the right to left side of the heart without being filtered out by your lungs.
+Stroke can occur when a blood clot travels from your heart to your brain.
 This blood clot may then block a blood vessel in the brain, leading to a stroke.

 The high levels of red blood cells in Eisenmenger syndrome also increase your risk of blood clots and stroke.